 Graduate students, admitted under full-time status, will be offered a funding package at the time of admission.
 The purpose of the funding is to help meet some the financial needs for domestic graduate students.

-Domestic Critical Disability Studies MA: MA fellowship (3 terms only in Year 1) + Health plan
+Domestic Critical Disability Studies MA: MA fellowship (3 terms only in Year 1) + one-time Health bursary

-Domestic Critical Disability Studies PhD: PhD fellowship and priority for TA employment (Years 1 - 6) + Health plan
+Domestic Critical Disability Studies PhD: PhD fellowship (Year 1 -5) and priority for TA employment (Years 1 - 6) + CUPE Health benefits (if eligible)

-CONDITIONS: Funding is contingent on continuous registration as a full-time student, continued satisfactory academic performance, and fulfillment of any funding-related employment obligations.
+CONDITIONS: Funding is contingent on continuous registration as a full–time student, continued satisfactory academic progress as determined by Faculty of Graduate Studies Regulations and Program Requirements, and fulfillment of any funding-related employment obligations.